-On May 2, 2017, our board of directors approved the issuance of 50,000 time-based stock options, 100,000 performance-based stock options, 25,000 timebased RSUs, and 25,000 performance RSUs to Mr. Kennedy under the Amended 2013 Plan, which were granted on May 31, 2017 with per share estimated grant date fair values of \$1.04, \$0.99, \$1.50 and \$1.50, respectively.
+On May 2, 2017, our board of directors approved the issuance of 50,000 time-based stock options, 100,000 performance-based stock options, 25,000 time-based RSUs, and 25,000 performance RSUs to Mr. Kennedy under the Amended 2013 Plan, which were granted on May 31, 2017 with per share estimated grant date fair values of \$1.04, \$0.99, \$1.50 and \$1.50, respectively.
 The exercise price of the time-based and performance stock options of \$1.50 per share is equal to the closing price of our common stock on the date of grant, with a term of 10 years from the date of grant.
-The grant date fair values of the timebased and performance stock options were estimated using a Black-Scholes valuation model.
+The grant date fair values of the time-based and performance stock options were estimated using a Black-Scholes valuation model.
 The assumptions used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.89%, a dividend yield of 0.00%, and an expected term of 6.04 years.
 The assumptions used in the Black-Scholes valuation model for the performance stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.79%, a dividend yield of 0.00%, and an expected term of 5.29 years.
 Each time-based stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or May 2, 2018, with the remainder vesting in 36 equal monthly installments over the following three years from April 2, 2018 through May 2, 2021.
-Vesting of the time-based stock options and RSUs granted on May 31, 2017 are subject to continuing service and occurs on the one-year anniversary of the vesting commencement date, or May 2, 2018.
-The performance stock options and performance RSUs granted on May 31, 2017 are subject to continuous service and vesting is as determined by our board of directors based on the achievement of specified corporate goals for 2017, provided that none shall vest unless a minimum level of 70% of our corporate goals for 2017 are achieved, as follows:
+Vesting of the time-based stock options and RSUs granted on May 31, 2017 are subject to continuous service and vesting is as determined by our board of directors based on the achievement of specified corporate goals for 2017, provided that none shall vest unless a minimum level of 70% of our corporate goals for 2017 are achieved, as follows: